NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Generic Parameters and Arguments

-On This Page

-  1. Generic Parameter Clause

-  2. Generic Argument Clause

 This chapter describes parameters and arguments for generic types, functions, and initializers.
 When you declare a generic type, function, or initializer, you specify the type parameters that the generic type, function, or initializer can work with.
 These type parameters act as placeholders that are replaced by actual concrete type arguments when an instance of a generic type is created or a generic function or initializer is called.

 For an overview of generics in Swift, see Generics.